Last Updated on April 11, 2023 by Sara Assem

 A blood sample is needed.
 Most of the time, blood is drawn from a vein located on the inside of the elbow or the back of the hand.

 The sample is sent to a laboratory where the targeted antibody or antigen is linked to a specific enzyme.
 If the target substance is in the sample, the test solution turns a different color.

 ELISA Experiment PraxiLabs Virtual Lab

-PraxiLabs provides a 3D virtual simulation of the ELISA laboratory, allowing you to conduct the entire experiment easily and clearly with simplistic videos to explain the steps, PDFs to explain the theoretical scientific material of the experiment, as well as a simple quiz to test your understanding of the experiment at the end.
+PraxiLabs provides a 3D science simulation of the ELISA laboratory, allowing you to conduct the entire experiment easily and clearly with simplistic videos to explain the steps, PDFs to explain the theoretical scientific material of the experiment, as well as a simple quiz to test your understanding of the experiment at the end.